Department of Infectious Disease Epidemiology

 London School of Hygiene and Tropical Medicine

-Deus obtained a bachelor’s degree in Mathematics and Computer Sciences from the University of Malawi, and a master’s degree in Epidemiology from the London School of Hygiene and Tropical Medicine under a Commonwealth scholarship.
-He was recently awarded a MPRU PhD studentship that is fully funding his studies at the London School of Hygiene and Tropical Medicine in Epidemiology and Population Health with Stefan Flasche in the Department of Infectious Disease Epidemiology.
-His PhD research will use modelling to investigate pneumococcal conjugate vaccine (PCV) schedules and vaccine coverage rates that optimize the impact of PCV in populations with high HIV prevalence.
+Deus obtained a BSc in Mathematics and Computer Sciences from Chancellor College, University of Malawi, and an MSc in Epidemiology from the London School of Hygiene and Tropical Medicine (LSHTM) under a Commonwealth scholarship.
+He was awarded an MPRU PhD studentship that is fully funding his studies at the LSHTM in Epidemiology and Population Health, under the supervision of Professor Stefan Flasche in the Department of Infectious Disease Epidemiology.